What's the difference between "t" and "T" in a recipe? Click on "Measurments".

 I use all three levels for cooking.
 I use the range most of the time.
 The oven sometimes.
 And now and then I broil something (like toasting garlic-cheese bread.

 Here are some of my pans: Pampered Chef®, Revere Ware®, and Red Copper® pretty much covers my cookware.
 Most of the time I really appriciate the non-stick pans but there are times where it does not matter, or I really want to use a metal utensil.
 Soup for example generally gets cooked in my big silver pans.
 I also have a larger 12 quart pot not pictured but I don't store it in my kitchen since I have not used it in a couple of years.
+My 4, 8, and 10 quart pots seem to do just fine.

 If I am not cooking on my range or oven, I am using one of these cooking appliances.
 The roaster is great for roasting the turkey leaving the oven free for other dishes.
 Same goes for the electric skillet.
 This can be used while the range is busy, or take this on the road for a portable kitchen.